Oath of office: Public servants

-All public servants in judiciary and administration, officers of the civil guards and the army and servants in general of any public office have to swear the same oath as ministers.
+All public servants in judiciary and administration, officers of the civil guards and the army and servants in general of any public office have to swear the same oath as ministers, but in front of their respective hierarchical authority rather than of the King.

 Mayors and members of municipal executive and city council

 Flemish mayors and the members of municipal executive and the city council in Flanders have following oath: "Ik zweer de verplichtingen van mijn mandaat trouw na te komen" (I swear to fulfill the duties of my office faithfully).

 In Walloon the following version is used: "Je jure fidélité au Roi, obéissance à la Constitution et aux lois du peuple belge."

 Brazil

+President and Vice President

-The affirmation required by the Constitution of Brazil to be taken by the president-elect upon entering into office is as follows:
+The affirmation required by the Constitution of Brazil to be taken by the president-elect and vice president-elect upon entering into office is as follows: